LucaScorpion/infinibattle-l-game/README.md

 ```

 ## Research

+The `main.go` file contains an extra `main2` function, which when ran outputs some information about the score blocking options.

+### Findings

 There are 48 ways to place an L on an empty board.
 Of those, 24 ways score a point.